opencobra/optlang/README.rst

     pip install swiglpk

-to solve your optimization problems (see below for further supported solvers).
+to solve your optimization problems using `GLPK <https://www.gnu.org/software/glpk/>`_ (see below for further supported solvers).

 Example
 ~~~~~~~